After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

-Updating Cloudbox is not required, but steps below are provided if you want to do so.
+Updating Cloudbox is not required, but if you would like to keep your Cloudbox up to date, follow the steps below.

-Steps are typically:

 1. Ensure you have a recent [[backup | Backup and Restore#backup]].